renegadenz/tech-demo-fullstack/README.md

 # techdemo-fullstack
-Techdemo for deploying a backend and frontend into AWS
+Techdemo for deploying a backend and frontend into AWS.
+This work in progress